 The History of Plunder of Somnath Temple

 In the 7th century, the dilapidated structure of the Somnath Temple (from the pre-Christian era) was reconstructed by Maitraka kings of Vallabhi in Gujarat.
-This second structure was destroyed by the Arab governor of Sind by the name of Junayad in 725.
-It was the first Islamic destruction.
+This second structure was destroyed by the Arab governor of Sind named Junayad in 725.
+It was the first Islamic barbarism.

 It got reconstructed around 815 AD by Nagabhata II of the Gurjara-Pratihara Dynasty, and around 997 AD the Temple was renovated by the king of the Solanki Dynasty.